Theory in short

 ProxyJump jump-host

-OR, If jump host is shared across many target servers, declare jump host independently, and use them in target server configs:
+OR, If jump host is shared across many target servers, declare jump host independently, and use it in target server configs:

 Host jump-host